After a drunk driving arrest in Texas, you must act quickly to prevent the Texas Department of Public Safety from revoking your driver’s license.

 How Can a San Antonio ALR Hearing and DWI Lawyer from Austin Hagee Law Firm Help My Case?

-Our team of attorneys at the Austin Hagee Law Firm has handled countless ALR hearings in Texas and fought for the driving privileges of our clients.
 We understand that a one-size-fits-all defense strategy will not help our clients defeat their charges.
 That is why we take the time to meet with our clients and listen to the specific details of their cases.

 Once we know the ins and outs of your charges, we can craft a defense strategy that bolsters your innocence and exposes the weaknesses in the prosecution’s case.
 We are confident in our ability to represent your rights aggressively and effectively.